Whotakesmyname/mpm-opencl/README.md

 make mpm-opencl-3d
 ```

-## License and Copyright
+## Acknowledgement, License, and Copyright
 Licensed under Apache-2.0 License.
 This project uses OpenCL-SDK as a codebase, especially the OpenGL & OpenCL interoperation feature demonstrated in N-Body sample.
 OpenCL-SDK project is licensed under Apache-2.0.

-The MLS-MPM codes are developed based on the Python examples from [Taichi](https://github.com/taichi-dev/taichi).
+The MLS-MPM simulation codes follow the routine provided by some Python examples from [Taichi](https://github.com/taichi-dev/taichi) along with the instructions provided in the course GAMES 201 by Yuanming Hu.
 Taichi is also licensed under Apache-2.0.